 Many contemporary analytical philosophers emphasise clarity of argument via logic and language analysis.
 Not infrequently, they have actually rejected basic ideas found in the pre-1960 phase of the analytic phenomenon.
-It is no longer easy to keep track of all the formulations and dispositions involved.
-Language philosophy is sometimes said to have been relegated as a primary pursuit, having become a secondary support, though nonetheless visible.
+Language philosophy is sometimes said to have been relegated as a primary pursuit, now being a secondary support, though nonetheless visible.

 A fair number of contemporary analytical philosophers have integrated the natural sciences into their worldview.
 This has sometimes tended to converge with earlier attitudes of the Vienna Circle and logical positivism.
 However, there are variations.